In Person

 Daniel Schubmehl, LMFT

 Daniel is a fully licensed Marriage and Family Therapist in New York.
-His approach to therapy is grounded in curiosity and compassion, in the integrity of each individual and their capacity for healing.
-Therapy with Daniel involves skills and space to process emotion, improve communication, cultivate mindfulness, nurture relational repair, and support trauma recovery.
-His background includes mentorship from the late Dr. Evan Imber-Black as well as advanced training at the Integrated Healthcare and Medical Family Therapy Intensive (University of Rochester), Gottman Method Couple Therapy Level 3 Practicum (Gottman Institute), and Attachment-Based Family Therapy Advanced Workshop (ABFT International).
-Daniel is a long-time meditator and member of the Rochester Zen Center.
+He supports healing through relational repair, not only with others but through the ways that we understand ourselves.
+Therapy with Daniel involves space to process emotion, develop skills, cultivate mindfulness, challenge assumptions, and increase compassion.
+Recurring negative patterns, depression and anxiety occur within the full context of our lives.
+Daniel’s work focuses on relationships and the ways partners and families create meaning.
+He is Clinical Director at Kingfisher Marriage and Family Therapy, an AAMFT Clinical Fellow, and an Adjunct Faculty Member at Mercy University.
+His background includes advanced training at the Integrated Healthcare and Medical Family Therapy Intensive (University of Rochester), Gottman Method Couple Therapy Level 3 Practicum (Gottman Institute), and Attachment-Based Family Therapy Advanced Workshop (ABFT International).
+Daniel is a long-time meditator and member of the Zen community in New York.

 Therapy